Broad-billed Motmot Photo: Gavin Bieber

 Day 1: The tour begins at 18.30 with an introductory meeting in the lobby of our Panama City hotel.
 Night in Panama City.

 Day 2: We’ll begin with an early departure for the Darién lowlands, a biologically rich area that marks the easternmost extent of several species whose ranges are more typical of adjacent Colombia.
 As we travel east we’ll keep an eye out for open-country birds such as White-tailed Kite, Savannah Hawk, and Crested Caracara.
-In the Nusagandi area, a forested valley managed and protected by the local Kuna people, we’ll look for birds along the main road, where tanager flocks containing Tawny-crested, Sulphur-rumped, Black-and-yellow, Rufous-winged, and Speckled Tanagers are common.
-We’ll make a trek along one of the winding, occasionally steep and/or muddy trails through the forest, looking for local specialities.
-Our principal target here is the Sapayoa, a monotypic family that has recently been shown to be related to the colourful Old World broadbills.
-Diversity is high in these foothill forests, and if we’re lucky we’ll encounter both understory and canopy flocks.
-Among the several hard-to-find but spectacular birds that occur here are Spiny-faced Antshrike, Black-crowned Antpitta, Slate-throated Gnatcatcher, and Stripe-throated Wren.
-We’ll then head farther east past Lake Bayano to stop at a small restaurant with hummingbird feeders and dense gardens.
-While having lunch we should see Snowy-bellied, Rufous-tailed, Scaly-breasted, and Sapphire-throated Hummingbirds along with a nice mix of open-country birds.
-After lunch we’ll continue into the Darién, arriving at the Canopy Camp in the late afternoon.
+In the Nusagandi area, a forested valley managed and protected by the local Guna people we’ll make a trek along one of the winding, occasionally steep and/or muddy trails through the forest, looking for local specialties.
+Our principal target here is the enigmatic Sapayoa, a monotypic family that has recently been shown to be related to the colorful Old World broadbills. ,Given enough time we’ll also bird along the main road, where tanager flocks containing Tawny-crested, Sulphur-rumped, Black-and-yellow, Rufous-winged, and Speckled Tanagers can be common.
+We’ll then head farther east past Lake Bayano for a stop at a small restaurant with hummingbird feeders and dense gardens.
+While having lunch we should see Snowy-bellied, Rufous-tailed, Scaly-breasted, and Sapphire-throated Hummingbirds and a nice mix of open-country birds.
+After lunch we’ll continue on into the Darién, arriving at the Canopy Camp in the early evening.
 Night at the Canopy Camp.

 Day 3: We’ll spend most of our first full day here birding around the camp and on some of its many forest trails.
 A dawn start will allow us to experience the sounds of the forest waking up.
 Yellow-throated and Keel-billed Toucans and Red-lored, Mealy, and Blue-headed Parrots should all be perched around the camp clearing, and White-bellied Antbirds and chattering mixed flocks will call from the forest edge.
 After breakfast we’ll make our way to one of the nearby camp trails, where we’ll seek out Darién specialities such as Double-banded Graytail, Barred Puffbird, Rufous-tailed Jacamar, Yellow-breasted Flycatcher, and the diminutive and beautiful Golden-headed Manakin.
 After lunch and some relaxation that could include watching Pale-bellied Hermits and Sapphire-throated Hummingbirds attending flowers and feeders around the camp, we’ll again head out on a nearby trail looking for a host of great birds.
 We hope to encounter raucous Red-throated Caracaras or perhaps a nice mixed flock with Bright-rumped Attila, Purple-throated Fruitcrow, or Cinnamon Becard.
 Depending on the conditions of the day, we may also venture out to a stretch of the nearby Pan American Highway.
 Near the little-travelled end of the road, the birding can be excellent, with such possibilities as Spectacled Parrotlet, Bicolored Wren, and a host of more open-country birds as well.
 After dinner we’ll step outside to look for nightbirds around the clearing: Crested, Spectacled, Black-and-white, and Mottled Owls are all possible, as are Great and Common Potoos and Common Pauraques.
 Night at the Canopy Camp.

-Day 6: After breakfast we’ll drive just a few minutes from camp to the El Salto Road for the morning.
-Extending about 3.5 miles from the Pan-American Highway and ending at the banks of the Chucunaque River, the road passes through dry forest that harbours Scaled and Ruddy Pigeons, Chestnut-fronted Macaw, Black and Crested Oropendolas, Golden-green Woodpecker, and the flashy Orange-crowned Oriole.
+Day 5: After breakfast we’ll drive to the El Salto Road, just a few minutes from camp, for the morning.
+Extending about 3.5 miles from the Pan-American Highway and ending at the banks of the Chucunaque River, the road passes through dry forest that harbors Scaled and Ruddy Pigeons, Chestnut-fronted Macaw, Black and Crested Oropendolas, Golden-green Woodpecker, and the flashy Orange-crowned Oriole.
 The road winds along a ridge that occasionally offers a good view of the open sky, where we could see some of the thousands of raptors that pass through Panama in March on their way to North American breeding grounds.
-We’ll look for North American species such as Broad-winged, Short-tailed, and Swainson’s Hawks, joining more tropical species such as Crane Hawk, Double-toothed Kite, and perhaps Black or Ornate Hawk Eagle.
+We’ll look for familiar species (to North Americans) such as Broad-winged, Short-tailed, and Swainson’s Hawks, joining more tropical species such as Crane Hawk, Double-toothed Kite, and perhaps Black or Ornate Hawk Eagle.
 A short trail near the end of the road runs along the Cuchunaque River and gives access to a dry forest patch where we’ll look for birds such as Rufous-tailed Jacamar and Black-billed Flycatcher, and perhaps even encounter an antswarm with attendant Northern Barred Woodcreepers or Gray-headed Tanagers.
 In the afternoon we’ll head south along the road to Las Lagunas.
 Extending about 7.5 miles from the Pan-American Highway, the road crosses several small streams and terminates at some large ponds.
 Here we’ll look for Muscovy Duck, Rufescent Tiger-Heron, Capped Heron, Scaly-breasted Hummingbird, Buff-breasted Wren, Black-capped Donacobius, Shiny and Giant Cowbirds, and Yellow-hooded Blackbird.
 Raptors abound in the ranchlands as well, and we’ll look for Savannah Hawk, White-tailed and Pearl Kites, Lesser Yellow-headed Vulture, and Bat and Aplomado Falcons.
 Recent excellent sightings here include several views of Little Cuckoo, a species that barely crosses into North America.
 Night at the Canopy Camp.

 Day 8: The trip concludes this morning in Panama City.